Ansible plugins and use cases

 default_labels = prod,deploy

-ignored_facts = ansible_env,ansible_all_ipv4_addresses
+ignored_facts = all

 ignored_files = .ansible/tmp,vault.yaml,vault.yml